[Solved] Fix iPhone Stuck on Preparing Update (2026 Updated)

 Method 8: Performing a Restore via iTunes/Finder

 A restore involves erasing all content and settings from your iPhone and reinstalling the operating system.
 This can be effective in resolving complex software problems that a simple update cannot fix.
+That can save time when you want the video ready for social posting without moving it into another editor first.

-However, the process might take longer than a standard update, especially if you have a lot of data to back up and restore.
+But the process might take longer than a standard update, especially if you have a lot of data to back up and restore.

 How to Restore via iTunes/Finder: